Paralyzing. Painful. Attention-Grabbing. Welcome to the not-so-wonderful world of cramps.

 If you are new to making your own oil, start by making very small amounts until you find what seems to work best for you.
 Don’t be afraid to try combining oils that work best for you.

 Next, we’ll talk about carrier oils.
 You may have heard the term “carrier oils” at one point or another.
 Carrier oils are neutral oils like olive oil, grapeseed oil, jojoba oil, almond oil, shea butter, avocado oil, and coconut oil.

 DIY Essential Oil Rub for Leg Cramps

-An additional oil that I add to my rub is magnesium oil.
+- An additional oil that we like to add to rubs is magnesium oil.
 It can be found at your local health food store.
 Just a couple of drops should do the trick.
 Allow it to stay on your skin for 20 minutes for the magnesium to absorb into your skin.

 DIY Essential Oil Rub for Menstrual Cramps

 - Start with your jar and your carrier oil of choice.

 - Take two tablespoons of coconut oil, two to three drops of Magnesium Oil, Roman Chamomile, Lavender, and Wintergreen.
 (Make sure to patch test each oil before applying all over the skin).